-Having lived in the Middle East for so long and traveled widely and written about the food, we have to admit that we consider ourselves to be something of connoisseurs of the cuisines of the region – often very mistakenly reduced to just being called ‘Lebanese food’.
-We love a great hummus and nobody does hummus better than the Syrians and Lebanese, although you can get an equally good hummus in the Gulf region, especially in the United Arab Emirates (UAE).
+Having lived in the Middle East for so long and traveled widely and written about the food, we have to admit that we consider ourselves to be something of connoisseurs of Middle Eastern cuisines – often very mistakenly reduced to just being called ‘Lebanese food’.
+We love a great hummus and nobody does it better than the Syrians and Lebanese, although you can get an equally good hummus in the Arabian Gulf, especially in the United Arab Emirates (UAE).

 When we spotted these crazy coloured dips at all the deli counters at Vienna’s Naschmarkt, at first we thought the pink dip was tarama or taramosalata, the Turkish/Greek fish roe dip, and that the orange dip was some sort of Mexican chilli dip, but then we realised they were different flavours of ‘hummus’!

 Considering we’d been hearing stallholders and shop-keepers’ conversations in Turkish and German (Turkman?
-Germish?) as we wandered around the Naschmarkt, it made sense that Turkish immigration, which began in post-war Austria, would have had a profound influence on local food culture.
+Germish?) as we wandered around the Naschmarkt, it made sense that Turkish migration to Austria, which began after World War II, would have had a profound influence on local food culture.

 But coriander hummus?
+Carrot hummus?
 Seriously, presenting these dips at a traditional Turkish restaurant in rural Turkey would cause a riot.
 Lara had to buy some.
 Pretty colours and food?
 She couldn’t resist.
-So we took some home for a taste test at the apartment…
+So we took some home for a taste test at our Vienna apartment…

 Serve them, but just don’t expect to get a positive reaction to them if you serve them at a shindig with Middle Eastern guests and call them ‘hummus’.
 Maybe just call them dips and leave the name ‘hummus’ to, well, hummus.